Groups Planning Guide

 Group Entry

-Drai’s is on the rooftop of The Cromwell, accessed via a dedicated elevator from the casino level.
-This single-elevator access point makes group coordination easy — everyone takes the same path up.
+Drai’s is in the basement of The Vanderpump Hotel (formerly The Cromwell), accessed via a dedicated elevator from the casino lobby.
+This single-elevator access point makes group coordination easy — everyone takes the same path down.
 The elevator lobby creates a natural staging area where the group can consolidate before going to the door.
-Guest list check-in happens at the rooftop level entrance.
+Guest list check-in happens at the basement level entrance.

 Group Layout Strategy